mr-elliot/Regx-Dev/README.md

 # Regx-Dev #

-This package is made specially for developers or web scraper's for saving the time while scraping the information.
+This package is made especially for developers or web scrapers for saving time while scraping the information.

 # Feature's of this project